muugumuugu/coUrses/BSC+programming-and-data-science/math-1/README.md

-## Lec 26 - Solution of a QE using Graph, Slope: Line & Parabola
+## Lec 26 - Solution of a QE using Graph, Slope -> Line & Parabola

 + use zeroes of QF to get roots of QE.
 + Sensitivity of change in run in terms of the rise --> slope